microsoft/Office-Online-Test-Tools-and-Documentation/docs/rest/src/containers/CreateChildFile.rst

         If the user is not authorized to overwrite the target file, the host must respond with a :statuscode:`501`.

-    :body: The request body must be the full binary contents of the file.

     :resheader X-WOPI-InvalidFileNameError:
         A **string** describing the reason the |operation| operation could not be completed.
 This header should only be included when the response code is :http:statuscode:`400`.
 This string is only used for logging purposes.